Menstrual Pain

 Midol® Complete

-A product formulated specifically for menstrual discomfort.
-It contains acetaminophen for pain relief, caffeineas a mild diuretic to reduce bloating and pressure, and pyrilamine maleate, an antihistamine that helps improve mood-related irritability and ease mild tension.
-This combination is helpful when cramps occur along with bloating, fatigue, and emotional symptoms.
+A combination product designed specifically to relieve multiple menstrual symptoms at once.
+It contains acetaminophento ease pain and cramps, caffeine to help reduce bloating and fight fatigue, and pyrilamine maleate, an antihistamine that may help with mood-related irritability and mild tension.
+This makes it a good option when menstrual cramps are accompanied by bloating, low energy, and emotional discomfort.

 Pamprin® Multi-Symptom

-A combination that includes acetaminophen for pain, pamabrom to reduce water retention and bloating, and an antihistamine for added soothing effects.
-It is designed for individuals who experience cramping paired with noticeable bloating, water weight, or breast tenderness during their menstrual cycle.
+a combination product designed to relieve several menstrual symptoms at once.
+It contains acetaminophen to ease cramps and pain, pamabrom (a gentle diuretic) to reduce water retention and bloating, and an antihistamine to provide added calming and soothing effects.
+This makes it a good choice for people who experience cramping along with noticeable bloating, water weight, or breast tenderness during their menstrual cycle.

 Ibuprofen 200 mg (Advil®)